ootbingo/oot-bingo-generator/doc/GENERATOR.md

 **1** to **25** are used to fill each position of the square, all only appearing once.
 The sum of each possible row, column, or diagonal is equal to **65**.

-The code to generate a magic square can be found in [magicSquare.ts](/src/magicSquare.ts).
+In the code, this step is taken when the [`PotentialBingoBoard`](/src/potentialBingoBoard.ts) class is created.
+In [magicSquare.ts](/src/magicSquare.ts) you can find the calculations for generating the magic square.
 Based on the seed, the function `magicSquareNumber()` calculates what number should go in a given position of the square.
 It gets called by `generateMagicSquare()`, which loops over positions **1** to **24** to calculate each magic square number.

 ### Example